 72% of children (44 of 61) improved after completing home visiting; these children showed improvement in their screening scores and did not need further services.

 Advocacy for Early Childhood Mental Health Services

-As an advocate for early childhood mental health, we lead and support efforts to increase children’s access to screenings and early interventions.
+As an advocate for early childhood mental health, we lead and support efforts to increase children’s access to screenings, assessments and treatment.

 Speaking Up for Young Children: